socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

   - Measures wall-clock time for each operation and writes a JSON result (`"render_ms"`, `"bulk_node_size_ms"`, etc.)
 - Baselines store the JSON with **timing upper bounds** (not exact values) so the comparison is a "must be faster than X ms" guard, not a brittle equality check
 - `run_benchmarks.sh` gains a `--render` flag to include this kernel; CI keeps it off by default (GPU/display availability varies)

-Why this matters:

-`GraphicsWidget` bulk operations (`setEdgeArrowSize`, etc.) currently fire thousands of individual `prepareGeometryChange()` calls without batching.
-Phase 1–5 of #240 fix the worst offenders, but without a regression kernel there is no automated guard to prevent the problems returning.

 Rules: